Patrik-Stas/hashtagscanner/README.md

 Naturally, out of these 2000 prefixes, many of them won't have words with enough usages to qualify as prefix for further generated 4 letter prefiexes.

+## Hashtag rediscovery
+We need to account for situations that we discover the same tag again, due to nature of prefix expansion algorithm.
+No special handling required, simply update number of tag uses.

 #Tag database
 The datastructure holding tags should be as simple ass possible, so that it's easy to enhance prefix scanning algorithm easily.

+We need to make distinction between hashtags and prefixes.

+## Prefixes - "what to search"
+Datastructure / DB collection storing prefixes used for tag search.
+We should remember when was a prefix scanned the last time, maybe length of the prefix (so we could easily an efficiently select / sort prefixes by length).

+## HashTags - "what was found"
+Datastructure / DB Collection storing hashtags and their use counts.

+## Special areas of interested
+If we are interested to discover area of specific tags, say we quickly need to find out more about 60 tags related to drawings.
+We can simply add these words are unscanned prefixes and run scanner through them.
+We however need to assure that in this case, the scanner will be running only through these prefixes and new prefixes emerged out of them - not just fallback into whatever prefixes we already had in database.

+To solve this, we can have set of root prefixes and can tell scanner which prefix category it should be using.
+Therefore duplicate prefixes can appear, accross 2 categories.
+We could have:

+- root prefixes of latin alphabet
+- root prefixes of love related words

+THe latin alphabet can eventually be expanded to prefixes which already exist in the love related prefix collection.
+To avoid inefficiencies, we could by default ignore categories and ignore found duplicities.